Wed Nov 15, 2006

 Tue Sep 19, 2006

 Victoria Hale, PhD, UCSF School of Pharmacy PhD alumnus in pharmaceutical chemistry, and founder and CEO of the Institute for OneWorld Health is one of 25 prestigious 2006 MacArthur Fellows, as announced September 19, 2006, by the John D. and Catherine T. MacArthur Foundation of Chicago, Illinois.
 Fellows are selected for their creativity, originality, and potential to make important contributions in the future.

 Fri Sep 15, 2006

-Ken A. Dill, PhD, UCSF School of Pharmacy faculty member, associate dean for research, and expert in protein folding has been named winner of the 2007 Distinguished Service Award by the Biophysical Society.
+Ken A. Dill, PhD, UCSF School of Pharmacy faculty member, associate dean of research, and expert in protein folding has been named winner of the 2007 Distinguished Service Award by the Biophysical Society.
 Dill has served as president of the society from 1998 to 1999 and currently co-chairs the public affairs committee.
-The award recognizes Dill's contributions to the field of biophysics as well as to the society, and in particular his contributions to the Bridging the Sciences Coalition.

 Fri Sep 01, 2006

 Seeking new funding sources for PhD programs.
 Thank you for alumni contributions.
 Meeting with PharmD alumni in industry.
 Faculty honors and awards: Ortiz de Montellano, Voigt, Wells, England, Hunt, Bero, Day.
 Global activity: McGee and Drysdale (Uganda), Nguyen (Ho Chi Minh City), Guglielmo, Gwaza, Monera, Benet, Wolfe, and UCSF ranked 9th among the top 100 global universities by Newsweek International.
 Li Foundation becomes partner in systems biology research (Peng, Tang).